Knowing how to connect your Samsung smart TV to Alexa means you can use an assistant other than Bixby to carry out verbal commands.

 Step 6: Select your TV in the Alexa app.

-Once you've enabled the Samsung SmartThings skill — which should automatically pair Alexa to the TV — you can use Alexa to power your TV on and off with your voice.
-Congratulations, you just connected your your Samsung smart TV to Alexa!
+Once you've enabled the Samsung SmartThings skill — which should automatically pair Alexa to the TV — you're all set.
+Congratulations, you have just connected your Samsung smart TV to Alexa!

 Now you're all set up, the only thing that's left to know is what exactly you can get Alexa to do.

 In the list below are the basic commands that you can use via Alexa with older Samsung smart TVs:

 - “Alexa, turn [on/off] the TV.”

 - “Alexa, go to [channel number] on the TV.”

 - “Alexa, change to [input name] on the TV.”